 See:

-The OECD develops legal instruments, referred to as 'the OECD Acts' on a wide range of topics, including Tax.
+The OECD develops legal instruments, referred to as 'the OECD Acts' on a wide range of topics, including tax.
 The main types of Acts are Decisions and Recommendations.
 Other legal instruments developed by the OECD include Declarations and International Agreements.

 All OECD Acts and other instruments in force are available in the Legal Instruments Database, and can be searched, or browsed by committee, type or theme.
-To find all legal instruments concerning international tax, choose international agreements, from the Type drop down box and taxation, from the theme drop down box.
+To find all legal instruments concerning international tax, choose 'international agreements' from the Type drop-down box and 'taxation' from the Theme drop-down box.

 Here you will find the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral treaty, of which 144 countries are signatories to.
 This treaty is also available in the UN Treaty Series.
+See also:

 See the OECD Centre for Tax Policy and Administration for all conventions, working papers, reports, policies, news etc on the tax topics listed below.

-To find the full text of all international tax agreements, use the Treaties & Models option, from the Search page on the IBFD tax research platform.
-This database contains more than 15,500 full agreements, protocols, MOUs, Exchange of Notes, etc. Agreements can be browsed by country, region, international organisation, treaty subject (such as Tax Treaties (in IBFD these are called Income/Capital Treaties) and topics.
+The only database that provides full-text access to all international tax agreements.
+It contains more than 15,500 full agreements, protocols, MOUs, Exchange of Notes, etc. To find international tax agreements, use the Treaties & Models option from the Search page.
+Agreements can be browsed by country, region, international organisation, treaty subject (such as Tax Treaties (in IBFD these are called Income/Capital Treaties) and topics.
 Searches can also be undertaken on the status of materials, in different languages and by date.
+A useful feature of this database is that individual Articles in all treaties have links to the comparable Article in the OECD, UN and other Model Treaties, so can be directly compared side by side.

-This database contains more than 10,000 full-text treaties, amending protocols, and similar documents.
-Up to date detailed country profiles are provided, as well as tools to directly compare both tax treaties and tax rates for every available jurisdiction.
-A useful feature of this database is that individual Articles in all treaties have a link to the comparable Article in the OECD Model Treaty, so can be directly compared side by side.
+This database only includes DTAs, not other types of international agreements.
+It contains the full text of more than 10,000 treaties, amending protocols and similar documents.
+Up-to-date detailed country profiles are provided, as well as tools to directly compare both tax treaties and tax rates for every available jurisdiction.
+A useful feature is that individual Articles in all treaties have a link to the comparable Article in the OECD Model Treaty, so can be compared side by side.
+(Note: Users need to register and then sign on each time to access).

 To find the full text of international treaties, search by country or go to the International Tax Treaties section.
 This database includes a large collection of international treaties and expert analysis.
 The Treaty Compare Tool enables you to easily compare treaties and against model treaties (OECD and UN).
 Users need to register to access, and then sign on each time.